pangeo-data/pangeo-eosc/EGI-CLI-Swift-S3.md

-# Using fedcloud and openstack clients
+# Using fedcloud and openstack clients to access CESNET object storage

 ## First install required Python packages